jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.ByteAlgorithmsExtensions.PopCount(thisbyte).md

 ### Remarks

-This is an alias for [CountBitsSet(this byte)](Jcd.BitManipulation.Algorithms.ByteAlgorithmsExtensions.CountBitsSet(thisbyte).md 'Jcd.BitManipulation.Algorithms.ByteAlgorithmsExtensions.CountBitsSet(this byte)').
+This is an alias for[CountBitsSet(this byte)](Jcd.BitManipulation.Algorithms.ByteAlgorithmsExtensions.CountBitsSet(thisbyte).md 'Jcd.BitManipulation.Algorithms.ByteAlgorithmsExtensions.CountBitsSet(this byte)').